msalman2890/gorouter_tutorial/README.md

+# GoRouter
-# GoRouter - Smooth and convenient url-based API Navigation.
+Smooth and convenient url-based API Navigation.

-## Getting Started
+## Description

 Complete guide on gorouter implementation in Flutter apps.
 Source code from the reference of youtube tutorial.